Introduction

 Example:

-The profiles will be saved in the specified directory (e.g., /tmp/my-consul-pprof/consul-pprof-2025-06-17_15-00-00/
+The profiles will be saved in the specified directory (e.g., /tmp/my-consul-pprof/consul-pprof-2025-06-17_15-00-00/) and automatically validated.

-ACL and Debug Mode Notes for consul-pprof.sh
+ACL and Debug Mode Notes for consul-pprof.sh:

 - The

-header for authentication, allowing it to bypass some ACL restrictions if the provided token has sufficient privileges. - For the script to capture full stack traces and verbose output, ensure that the
+X-Consul-Tokenheader for authentication, allowing it to bypass some ACL restrictions if the provided token has sufficient privileges. - For the script to capture full stack traces and verbose output, ensure that the

-endpoints are not restricted by network firewalls or Layer 7 proxies.
+debugendpoints are not restricted by network firewalls or Layer 7 proxies.

 Additional Information